ibm-cloud-docs/BlockStorage/configure-backup-cpanel.md

 # Configuring {{site.data.keyword.blockstorageshort}} for backup with cPanel

-Use this article to configure your backups in cPanel to be stored in {{site.data.keyword.blockstoragefull}}.
+You can use the following instructions to configure your backups in cPanel to be stored in {{site.data.keyword.blockstoragefull}}.
 The assumption is that root or sudo SSH and full WebHost Manager (WHM) access are available.
 These instructions are based on a **CentOS 7** host.

 For more information, see [cPanel - Configuring backup directory ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://docs.cpanel.net/display/68Docs/Backup+Configuration#BackupConfiguration-ConfigureBackupDirectory){:new_window}.
 {:tip}